Advertisement

 Push for a middle path

 Full encryption versus full public access is a false choice.
-Credentialing programs are a documented alternative that departments have accepted.
+San Francisco's dispatcher-clear design is a documented alternative an actual big-city department adopted and still runs.

 2